 • Check the interest rates on your savings accounts – higher rates may have only been for an initial period and since dropped. make sure you're using your full ISA allowance for tax-free savings.

 Annie Shaw: 7 things to think about when creating a financial plan

 Age is just a number

-If you have a negative view take a look at yourself and your friends and decide if it really fits.
-Think of all the people in the media, well into their sixties, with very active lives.
+If you have a negative view, take a look at yourself and your friends and decide if it really fits.
+Think of all the people in the media, well into their sixties and seventies who lead very active lives.